learn

 What is the impact on people?

-Exposure to high levels of toxins from cyanobacteria may result in serious illness or death in humans.
-The effect of cyanotoxins varies from rapid onset of nausea and diarrhoea, to, in extreme cases, more serious effects such as liver damage.
+Exposure to high levels of cyanobacteria toxins can cause serious illness or, in extreme cases, death in humans.
+The effects vary and can include symptoms such as rapid onset of nausea and diarrhoea, as well as more serious effects such as liver damage.
 These toxins have no known antidotes.

 What should I do if I’ve been exposed and I’m feeling unwell?

-Anyone who suspects they are experiencing a reaction due to contact with toxic algae should seek urgent medical attention and advise the doctor of the potential exposure to toxic algae and ask them to notify Regional Public Health.
+If you suspect you or someone else is experiencing symptoms from contact with toxic algae, seek immediate medical attention.
+Inform the doctor about the potential exposure to toxic algae and ask them to notify Regional Public Health.

 What is the impact on pets and animals?

-Dogs are at the most risk as they like to play and scavenge in the water.
-Dog deaths associated with toxic algae in rivers have become increasingly common around New Zealand.
-In most instances these deaths have been associated with dogs eating a mat forming cyanobacteria (sometimes also known as Phormidium).
-The mats produce a deep earthly odour that dogs seem to be attracted to.
-The risk to dogs is greatest when the mats become detached from the river bed and collect at the river edge where they are easily accessible.
+Dogs are at the greatest risk as they enjoy playing and scavenging in the water.
+Dog deaths linked to toxic algae in rivers have become increasingly common in New Zealand.
+Most cases involve dogs ingesting the mat-forming cyanobacteria (sometimes known as Phormidium, now renamed Microcoleus).
+These mats produce a deep, earthly smell that attracts dogs.
+The risk is highest when the mats detach from the riverbed and collect along the river's edge, making them easily accessible.

-If you suspect that your dog has eaten toxic algae, you should treat it like an emergency and contact your vet immediately.
-In extreme cases, death can occur within 30 minutes after the first signs of illness appear.
-Signs a dog has been poisoned by toxic algae include lethargy, muscle tremors, fast breathing, twitching, paralysis and convulsions.
+If you suspect that your dog has eaten toxic algae, treat it like an emergency and contact your vet immediately.
+In extreme cases, death can occur within 30 minutes of the first signs of illness.
+Symptoms of toxic toxic algae poisoning in dogs include lethargy, muscle tremors, rapid breathing, twitching, paralysis and convulsions.

-Stock can wander into waterways with toxic algae and drink it, so you will need to arrange an alternative water source for them and keep them out of waterways.
+Livestock can also be affected if they wander into waterways containing toxic algae and drink from them.
+To protect stock, arrange an alternative water source and keep them out of contaminated waterways.

-How to keep you (and your pets) safe
+How to keep yourself (and your pets) safe

-The best thing you can do is stay informed.
-Look for the latest toxic algae monitoring results, check for any warnings or alerts, and get to know what it looks like before you head to the river or lake.
-In some conditions toxic algae can rapidly bloom, so learn what to look for, particularly during hot periods of the year.
+The best way to stay safe is to be informed.
+Check the latest toxic algae monitoring results, look for warnings or alerts, and get to know what toxic algae looks like before visiting a river or lake.
+Toxic algae can quickly bloom under certain conditions, especially during hot periods, so learn to identify it.

-If toxic algae are present, or you think you have spotted it, then keep out of the water and avoid drinking or touching it.
-If you do swim in water that is contaminated with toxic algae, rinse off with fresh water as soon as possible.
-Wearing a wetsuit will not protect you.
+If toxic algae are present, or you think you have spotted it, stay out of the water and avoid drinking or touching it.
+If you have swum in contaminated water, rinse off with fresh water as soon as possible - wearing a wetsuit will not protect you.

-Keep your dog on a lead, out of the water and most importantly, ensure your dog does not touch, lick or eat any algae mats in the water or at the water’s edge, or drink water from the affected areas.
-If your dog has been in the water, do not let them lick their fur, and give them a wash with fresh water.
+Keep your dog on a lead and out of the water.
+Most importantly, prevent your dog from touching, licking, or eating algae mats in the water or along the water’s edge.
+Do not let your dog drink water from the affected areas.
+If your dog has been in the water, stop them from licking their fur and wash them with fresh water immediately.

 FAQs